niyacv27/learning_management_system/README.md

 # Learning Management System (LMS)
 ## Project Overview

 The **Learning Management System (LMS)** is a full-stack web application designed to manage courses, users, and learning activities in an educational environment.
-The system supports **role-based access for Admin, Teacher, and Student**, enabling secure authentication, course management, enrollment, attendance tracking, and performance evaluation.
+The system supports **role-based access** for **Admin, Teacher, and Student**, enabling secure authentication, course management, enrollment workflows, attendance tracking, performance evaluation, and status-based learning progression.

-This project is developed as part of the **Full Stack Development – Week 9 Capstone Assignment**, focusing on authentication, role handling, and complete CRUD functionality with proper frontend–backend integration.
+This project is developed as part of the **Full Stack Development – Final Capstone Project**, focusing on authentication, role handling, CRUD functionality, advanced workflows, security, validation, and production-ready backend practices.

 ---
 ## Objectives